Savatage: One-off reunion, death of Paul O'Neill and second hiatus (2014–2019)

-Recent events and possible second reunion (2020–present)
+Second reunion and upcoming twelfth studio album (since 2020)

 In November 2020, when commenting on the possibility of a full-time reunion of Savatage, guitarist Al Pitrelli revealed that Jon Oliva "is always working on new music, constantly sending [him] new songs and new ideas", and added, "We always talk about doing something, I would like more than ever to get the band back together and back on tour."
 Pitrelli also stated that there has not yet been any discussion of a tour with the agents or promoters, and concluded, "What I do know is that we all talk about it often, particularly now that we have a lot of time to talk.
 The conversation is still open, I spoke to Chris Caffery...Jeff Plate, Johnny Lee, we all talk about it all the time, it's just a matter of saying, 'Okay, let's leave this pandemic behind and focus on the important things in life!'"

 In December 2020 interview with Brave Words, guitarist Chris Caffery hinted at Savatage releasing a new album in 2022.
 When asked about the possibility of the band carrying on without their late friend and producer Paul O'Neill, he said, "I mean we've been speaking about it for the last 20 years now, since the last record.
 It's always able to happen and something else stops it - you've got Haley's Comet coming around once in a while, and every hundred years you have a pandemic, and once every 20 years there's a Savatage record.
 It will be 20 years in 2022 so maybe that's when it will show up.
 I'm kind of hopeful that it does, I know I've done a lot of writing, and Jon has, and Al always has a lot of music, so we could make a record.
 Things would never be exactly the same without Paul, but they were never exactly the same without Criss Oliva either, but we still managed to do Dead Winter Dead and Wake of Magellan and Poets and Madmen."
 Caffrey also offered an update on the state of Jon Oliva's health, saying, "He's doing much better, because a couple of years ago he had a bit of an incident.
 So he hit a bump in the road with something inside of him.
 I see the masked mountain king every day and probably the last four five years he's looked the best he has to me."

-In February 2021, Savatage announced that their first album Sirens and the EP The Dungeons Are Calling were released to streaming platforms in the US for the first time.
-In a statement issued by the band, they wrote, "This is just the start of many new exciting things we have in store for you this year"; this had led to speculation that there would be Savatage-related activities in 2021.
+In February 2021, Savatage announced that their first album Sirens and the EP The Dungeons Are Calling were being released to streaming platforms in the US for the first time.
+In a statement issued by the band, they wrote, "This is just the start of many new exciting things we have in store for you this year"; this led to speculation that there would be Savatage-related activities in 2021.